mkrzemien/quantum-search-blog/README.md

 # Quantum Search Blog

 The repository contains an example implementation of quantum search.
-The code is described further in a blog post: [](https://softwaremill.com/a-busy-developers-guide-to-quantum-computing-part-1/).
+The code is described further in [the blog post](https://softwaremill.com/a-busy-developers-guide-to-quantum-computing-part-1/).

 ## Quick Setup